-The Canada Student Grant for students with dependants.
+The Canada Student Grant for students with dependants

-An eligible student whose income is below the low-income threshold will receive the full grant of \$93 per week per child (or about \$370 per month per child).
-If your income is higher than the low-income threshold, the grant will be lower.
+An eligible student whose income is below the low-income threshold will receive the full grant of \$65 per week per child (or about \$2,240 over a standard eight-month study period per child).
+If your income is higher than the lowincome threshold, the grant will be lower.

-Parents are not expected to contribute to your education costs if you are an independent student.
+Parents are not expected to contribute to your education costs if you are an independent student